-Ping times (via Load Balancer like F5) can determine how quickly new connections can go to the newly available servers.
+Ping times (by Load Balancer like F5) can determine how quickly new connections can go to the newly available servers.

-Presumably Endpoints will have a choice of 2 Servers (internal vs external), but otherwise - as noted above, all the "work" of load balancing is done by the LB implementation (e.g., F5, etc.)
+Presumably Endpoints have a choice of two Servers (internal vs external).
+Otherwise all the "work" of load-balancing gets completed by the LB implementation (e.g., F5, etc.)